REVIEW: Cartier Two-Tone Diver's Watch

 It is available in three different case variations: stainless steel, two-tone (rose gold and steel) or rose gold.
 We reviewed the two-tone model, which by the way, perfectly matches the brand new, caramel-colored Louis Cartier 24 Hour duffel bag that we also borrowed for the shoot.

 The case features large crown guards, along with Cartier’s signature hexagonal shaped crown.
 The crown is made of solid 18K rose gold, that has been polished and is set with a faceted synthetic blue spinel.
-Unlike previous Calibre de Cartier models, such as the Calibre de Cartier Chronograph that we reviewed in 2013, this watch has a gasket sealed locking crown.
+Unlike the previous Calibre de Cartier models, such as the Calibre de Cartier Chronograph that we reviewed in 2013, this watch has a gasket sealed locking crown.
 It is a dive watch after all.

 The case body is stainless steel, with a brushed matt finish.
 The 18k rose gold fluted bezel ring, which surrounds the uni-directional DLC treated steel dive bezel, has been fully polished.
 The lug edges and crown are also polished.
 The case back is stainless steel, which is gasket sealed and secured with 8 screws.
 Water-resistance is 300 meters.

 The sapphire crystal, and armored, meaning it is set below the bezel.
-The glass appears to have no glare-proofing, a la Rolex, I guess. surrounding the bezel, is a fluted, rose gold ring, that is polished and gives the watch its two-tone style.
+The glass appears to have no glare-proofing, a la Rolex, I guess. surrounding the bezel is a fluted, rose gold ring, that is polished and gives the watch its two-tone style.

-The dial is black, and has a partially snailed finish.
+The dial is black and has a partially snailed finish.
 The hours are marked by Roman numerals and indexes.
 The “XII” marking and triangle at 12 o’clock have Superluminova, as do the twelve square markers, the sword-shaped hour and minute hands and the entire small subsidiary display.

 The unidirectional 60-minute dive bezel is steel and has been treated with a scratch resistant black ADLC (Amorphous Diamond Like Carbon) coating.
 It has 120 notches (40 teeth and 3 points), enabling adjustment to half-minute, with clear sound during rotation.
 The rotation is good.
 However, the clear coating on the bezel creates an appearance that seems plasticky.
-It is not plastic, but I personally think it could be improved on, to give the bezel a look congruent with the otherwise high quality fit and finish of the rest of the watch.
+It is not plastic, but I personally think it could be improved on, to give the bezel a look congruent with the otherwise high-quality fit and finish of the rest of the watch.

 I have heard some editors mention that the Cartier dial should have used indexes instead of Roman numerals.
-But I think Cartier knows their customer very well, and the dial is another one of the highly distinctive elements that makes a Cartier, a Cartier.
+But I think Cartier knows their customer very well, and the dial is another one of the highly distinctive elements that make a Cartier, a Cartier.
 Needless to say, I doubt they will change this, and don’t think they should.

 The watch is powered by the same robust and reliable base caliber that powers the entire Calibre de Cartier line, the caliber 1904 MC.
 It runs at a frequency of 4Hz and has a power reserve of 48-hours.
 It is self-winding and made in house at Cartier’s manufacture in Geneva.
 It has 27 jewels and is finished with Geneva stripes on the bridges and oscillated weight, with circular graining on the main plate.

 Cartier is a unique brand that is recognizable for their elegant, highly distinctive luxury products.
-And while sport watches are not their forte, they have proven that they can make a rugged dive watch, without sacrificing the identity that has made them so successful.
+And while sports watches are not their forte, they have proven that they can make a rugged dive watch, without sacrificing the identity that has made them so successful.
 If you want a Cartier that can be worn at the beach, out on a yacht, or by the pool — this is the one.

 Learn more at Cartier.